paulscottrobson/neo6502-firmware/README.md

 - tools for cross development
 - Windows and Ubuntu emulators

+## Note:

+	There are two uf2 images, one for the SDCard, one for the USBHub.
+The USBHub requires the USBKey be present.
+	So if you are just experimenting without storage, use firmware_sd.uf2

 ## Building:
 ### required software:
 - Pico SDK (Remember to set PICO_SDK_PATH to point where it's installed)